 The history of American Fundamentalism seems peppered with cover ups and court cases dealing with arson, murder, abuse and child molestation.
 Norris was the first who fought the law and won.
 His victory gave other fundamentalists the validation to become power bullies in the pulpit and court room.

 One of the best things about this book is the entrance of Marcet Haldeman-Julius.
 Her husband, Haldeman-Julius, was responsible for a series of pamphlets called ‘Little Blue Books’.
 They were to freethought what John R. Rice pamphlets were to fundamentalists.
-I got to see a collection of Little Blue Books when I shot and edited the documentary, Queen Silver: Pioneer of Freethought.
+I got to see a collection of Little Blue Books when I shot and edited the documentary, Queen Silver: Pioneer of Freethought (see below).
 Queen Silver, along with her mother, Grace Silver, were a mother/daughter duo known for Atheist lectures during the era of Billy Sunday and J. Frank Norris.

 Marcet shows up to interview J. Frank Norris after he shot D.E.
 Chips.
 Her book, The Shooting Salvationist (from which Stokes gets the name for second edition) offers a raw look by someone not impressed with the theatrics of J. Frank Norris.
 She is a constant figure at the trial, interviewing witnesses and aghast that this man, responsible for choosing which books should not be in the Texas public school system, can also kill a man and, without the first hint of guilt or conscious, preach a Sunday morning sermon to the nation.